rapid7/insightconnect-plugins/plugins/python_3_script/help.md

 The Python 3 Script plugin also allows you to load custom modules via its connection parameters.

-Also, this plugin allows you to you provide additional credentials in ther connection such as username, password, secret_key available in the script as Python variables (`username`, `password`, `secret_key`).
+Also, this plugin allows you to provide additional credentials in the connection such as username, password, secret_key available in the script as Python variables (`username`, `password`, `secret_key`).

 # Key Features